awsdocs/aws-license-manager-user-guide/doc_source/host-resource-groups.md

 ## Create a host resource group<a name="host-resource-group-create"></a>

 Configure a host resource group to enable License Manager to manage your Dedicated Hosts\.
-To best utilize your most expensive licenses, you can associate one or more core\- or socket\-based license configurations with your host resource group\.
-To best optimize host utilization, you can allow all core\- or socket\-based license configurations with your host resource group\.
+To best utilize your most expensive licenses, you can associate one or more core\- or socket\-based self\-managed licenses with your host resource group\.
+To best optimize host utilization, you can allow all core\- or socket\-based self\-managed licenses with your host resource group\.

 **To create a host resource group**